Fleex255/CustomShim/README.md

 The `CustomShim` Visual Studio C++ project here builds a 32-bit Windows [application compatibility shim](https://techcommunity.microsoft.com/t5/ask-the-performance-team/demystifying-shims-or-using-the-app-compat-toolkit-to-make-your/ba-p/374947)
 DLL providing two example shims.
-You can use it as a starting point to create custom shims that intercept calls to Win32 or COM functions by 32-bit applications.
+You can use it as a starting point to create custom shims that intercept calls to Win32 or COM functions made by 32-bit applications.
 It has been tested on Windows 10 2004, but it comes with **absolutely no warranty** and is **definitely not supported by Microsoft**.

 ## Installing Custom Shim Modules